mknee123/jammming/README.md

-This is project with Codeacademy.
+This project is a CodeAcademy ReactJS project called Jammming.
+This my second attempt.
+Still struggling to get Search Function to work.

-It was fun but unfortunately it does not work properly yet.
-I can't seem to figure out how to get the search functionality to work.
-Hoping for some advice and guidance.
+Help and advice welcomed.